herbsjs/herbs-cli/readme.md

 # herbs CLI

-CLI helps speed up your development cycle with HerbsJS by generating use cases and infrastructure layers (REST, GraphQL, Repositories, etc) based in your entities.
+CLI helps speed up your development cycle with HerbsJS by generating use cases and infrastructure layers (REST, GraphQL, Repositories, etc) based on your entities.

 ## Installing and generating a CRUD project